INFECTION CONTROL AND SAFETY GUIDE

 ENHANCED PPE & STAFF PRECAUTIONS

-You’ll see our staff using new forms of personal protective equipment (PPE) for their safety, including face shields, & special masks.
-We’re also monitoring the health of our staff daily with temperature checks and screening.
+Our staff may use new forms of personal protective equipment (PPE) for their safety, including face shields, & special masks.
+We’re also monitoring the health of our staff daily.

-We’re providing new training for our staff and continuing to maintain our high cleaning and sanitization standards for our equipment and work spaces (including disinfection of dental chairs, clinical areas, and high-touch surfaces in the patient waiting room, restrooms, and front office).
+We’re continuing to maintain our high cleaning and sanitization standards for our equipment and work spaces (including disinfection of dental chairs, clinical areas, and high-touch surfaces, restrooms, and front office).